Maya and Yehuda Devir

-Maya and Yehuda Devir
+Early lives

 Maya Devir was born named Maya Zeltzer (מאיה זלצר) in June 1989 in Beit Alfa, a kibbutz in northern Israel.
 Her mother originally came from Morocco.
-She served in the Israel Defence Forces from 2007-2010 as a Captain and Human Resources Officer.
-She attended Bezalel Academy of Arts and Design from 2012-2016 in the Visual Communications department, including spending spring 2015 in the University of the Arts in Philadelphia in an exchange program.
+She served in the Israel Defence Forces from 2007 to 2010 as a captain and Human Resources Officer.
+She attended Bezalel Academy of Arts and Design from 2012 to 2016 in the Visual Communications department, including spending spring 2015 in the University of the Arts in Philadelphia in an exchange program.
 After graduating, she worked as an art director in an advertising agency.

 Yehuda Adi Devir was born in October 1988.
 He grew up at the Nevatim Airbase and later in Reut.
 He has been drawing from a very young age, when, he says, his first action with a pencil was to draw on his parents' wall.
 Rather than criticize him, his father joined him, then at night, repainted the wall so he could draw on it again the next day.
 Yehuda Devir's first job was as a doorman in a pub when he was 16 years old; he says he was already large and imposing enough that he could prevent older people from entering.

 Yehuda Devir also earned a Bachelor of Design in Visual Communication from the Bezalel Academy of Arts and Design in Jerusalem in 2016.
 He says that he was never a good student and was reluctant to go to school again after high school, but Maya convinced him to come with her to Bezalel and get a degree in drawing, which he liked.
-His graduation project was Cinephile, an 11 meter long, 2 meter high mural of 300 scenes and characters from famous films from 1920-2016.
+His graduation project was Cinephile, an 11 meter long, 2 meter high mural of 300 scenes and characters from famous films from 1920 to 2016.
 9 meters of it was exhibited at the Leiden International Film Festival in the Netherlands in October 2017.
-After graduating, he worked as a freelance illustrator, trying to build a reputation.
+After graduating, he worked as a freelance illustrator, trying to build a reputation; he made drawings for a children's book, RiZoKo, The Journey Begins (ריזוקו - המסע מתחיל), and the Static & Ben El Tavori video "Kawaii".
 In August 2017, he was selected as Print magazine's designer of the week.

-The couple met in 2009, during their required military service in the Israel Defence Forces, and became close friends before beginning a romance.
-Maya thought it would be a disaster to become romantically involved with someone on the same closed base, so waited a year and a half until they were released.
-They began dating in 2010 and married in 2016.
+The couple met in 2009, during their required military service in the Israel Defence Forces, when they were friends before beginning any romance.
+Maya thought it would be a disaster to become romantically involved with someone on the same closed base, so waited to begin dating until 2010, after they were released.
+They married in July 2016, immediately after graduating Bezalel together.
 Initially, the couple lived in Tel Aviv, Israel.